Tenaga Nasional

 TNB is one of the 10 companies under Khazanah Nasional, Malaysian sovereign wealth fund and also one of the 13 Malaysian companies listed on the Forbes Global 2000 in 2018.
-TNB is ranked 16th globally in Brand Finance: Utilities 50 2021 Ranking and 226th globally in 2020 Bentley Infrastructure 500.
+TNB is ranked 16th globally in Brand Finance: Utilities 50 2021 Ranking and 230th globally in 2023 Bentley Infrastructure 500.

 History

-Lembaga Letrik Pusat (1949-1965)
+Lembaga Letrik Pusat (1949–1965)

 The Lembaga Letrik Pusat (Central Electricity Board, CEB) was established and came into operation on 1 September 1949.
-The Board was to become heir to three major projects considered by the Electricity Department following its re-establishment in April 1946 which were the Connaught Bridge Power Station, Cameron Highlands Hydroelectric Project & the development of a National Grid.
+The Board was to become heir to three major projects considered by the Electricity Department following its re-establishment in April 1946 which were the Connaught Bridge Power Station, Cameron Highlands Hydroelectric Project and the development of a National Grid.
 CEB eventually became the owner of 34 power stations with a generation capacity of 39.88 MW, including a steam power station in Bangsar with a capacity of 26.5 MW, a hydroelectric power station at Ulu Langat with a capacity of 2.28 MW, and various diesel powered generators with a total capacity of 11.1 MW.

-Lembaga Letrik Negara (1965-1990)
+Lembaga Letrik Negara (1965–1990)

-On 22 June 1965, Central Electricity Board (CEB) of the Federation of Malaya was renamed the Lembaga Letrik Negara (National Electricity Board, NEB) of the States of Malaya.
+On 22 June 1965, the Central Electricity Board (CEB) of the Federation of Malaya was renamed the Lembaga Letrik Negara (National Electricity Board, NEB) of the States of Malaya.
 By the 1980s, the Board was supplying the whole peninsula with electricity, replacing the Perak River Hydro Electric Power company (PRHEP) and its subsidiary Kinta Electrical Distribution Co.
 Ltd (KED) in 1982, Penang Municipality in 1976, and areas supplied by Huttenbach Ltd in 1964, which included Alor Setar, Sungai Petani, Kulim, Lunas, Padang Serai, Telok Anson, Langkap, Tampin and Kuala Pilah.

-On 4 May 1988, Prime Minister Mahathir Mohamad announced the government’s decision on a policy of privatisation.
+On 4 May 1988, Prime Minister Mahathir Mohamad announced the government's decision on a policy of privatisation.
 Two pieces of legislation were passed to replace the Electricity Act and to provide for the establishment of a new corporation.
 Tenaga Nasional Berhad (TNB) was formed in 1990 by the Electricity Supply Successor Company Act 1990, to succeed the National Electricity Board (NEB) of the States of Malaya.

-Corporate Governance
+Corporate governance

-Tan Sri Leo Moggie is TNB’s former chairman and Non-Independent Non-Executive Chairman from 12 April 2004 to 11 March 2020.
-Ahmad Badri Mohd Zahir was the new chairman of the company, appointed on 12 March 2020, succeeding Moggie.

-UEM Edgenta chairman, Amir Hamzah Tun Azizan was appointed as the new CEO and President since 2 April 2019 succeeding Datuk Seri Ir.
-Azman Mohd who resigned on 31 March.
+The board of directors is responsible for governing and setting policy for TNB, consisting of 13 members: 6 independent non-executive directors, 5 non-independent non-executive directors, an executive director, a TNB chairman/CEO and its president.
+The company's professional management team consists of 14 members.

 Divisions

 Generation

-The Generation division owns and operates thermal assets and hydroelectric generation schemes in Peninsular Malaysia and one Independent Power Producer (IPP) operating in Pakistan.
-In the peninsula, it has a generation capacity of 11,296 MW.
+TNB Power Generation Sdn Bhd (TNB Genco) owns and operates thermal assets and hydroelectric generation schemes in Peninsular Malaysia.
+In the peninsula, it has a generation capacity of 16,283MW.

 Plans to expand its generation capacity include increasing hydroelectric generation by 2015 and commissioning the first nuclear power plant in Malaysia by 2025 if the government decides to include nuclear as an acceptable energy option.
 In 2021, Tenaga became part owner of the repowered Blyth Offshore Wind Farm in England.